 HTMLAreaElement: search property

-The HTMLAreaElement.search property is a search string, also called a query string, that is a string containing a '?' followed by the parameters of the URL.
+The search property of the HTMLAreaElement interface is a search string, also called a query string, that is a string containing a "?" followed by the parameters of the <area> element's href.
+If the URL does not have a search query, this property contains an empty string, "".

 Value